The "Are We There Yet?" of Overly Fearful "End Time Believers" Are Their Obsessions About End Time Prophecies?

-It was Paul who Thought Christ's Return was Soon!
+It was Paul who Thought Christ's Return was "in this Lifetime"

 However, the end of the world that most people are contemplating is violent, horrendous, oceans flowing over the land, volcanoes, poles flipping up and down and crops getting destroyed and cities disappearing.
 In this case, fun isn't on most people's minds.
 Pure outright nihilistic hedonism, now that's what many would do, but that's despair and panic and calamity coming down on you, or doing something you have been holding back on.
 But that's not your real question.